kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 This hands-on requires that you have a computer with a Unix-like operating system like MacOS or Ubuntu.
 If you have Windows, you may want to install VirtualBox for Windows, plus the Extension Pack (https://www.virtualbox.org/wiki/Downloads) and then install Ubuntu inside a virtual machine.
 This is not difficult.
 Here is a YouTube video of 4 minutes, that can guide you through this double process: https://youtu.be/8mns5yqMfZk.

 **Hint**: When you execute actions guided by this tutorial, if you need help on an error message, copy-paste the message on a search engine followed by `stack exchange`.
-Many other people have met the same issue before you and many answers have been given.
+Many other people have met the same issue before you and most answers have been already given.

 ## Contents of the tutorial dApp
+In this tutorial, you'll select a file, publish it on IPFS, retrieve the hash of this file and store it on the blockchain.
+You can think of a hash of a file on IPFS as the URL to retrieve it.
 ![Demo Scenario](./images/1-DemoScenario.png)

-## What are the steps?
+## What are the programming steps?
 The most direct steps to obtain a dApp deployed in production are:
 * (Preamble) Install MetaMask on your favorite browser (attention: Safari doesn't support MetaMask);
 * Use Remix to compile and deploy on a public testnet the smart contract that stores the IPFS hash in the blockchain;
 * Create a React frontend:
   * generate a scaffold with create-react-app,
   * import the necessary library code modules,
-  * write the glue code and try it from your browser with your MetaMask extension,
+  * write the glue code and try it locally from your browser with your MetaMask extension,
   * generate the build standalone of the frontend;
 * Drag-and-drop this build on a free hosting web service (in our case we use Netlify).

 This part 1 ends after we've deployed the smart contracts on Ropsten.

-Part 2 and part 3 cover the frontend executing locally.
+[Part 2](./TUTO-2.md) and [Part 3](./TUTO-3.md) guide you to have a frontend executing locally.

-Part 4 covers the public deployment on a hosting service, using the free tier.
+[Part 4](./TUTO-4.md) covers the public deployment on a hosting service, using the free tier.

 ![Building blocks](./images/2-BuildingBlocks.png)